codess-aus/AI-100/design.md

 Example: You need to choose a solution that stores the sensor data after it is ingested and analyzed.
 Which three outputs should you recommend?

 You should use SQL Database, Table storage, or Cosmos DB.
 All three are supported as output to Stream Analytics, which is what you should use to query and process the input data as soon as it arrives in the cloud.
 In addition to these three, Stream Analytics also supports, Event Hub, Blob storage, Service Bus, Function, Data Lake, and Power Bl as outputs.

 You should not use Databricks or Data Factory.
 Neither of these are supported as Stream Analytics output.
 Data Factory allows you to create big data pipelines to copy data between sources and destinations.

+Datalake and HD Insights go together well.

 Example: You are designing an Azure Data Factory pipeline that must perform the following tasks: